scotws/TaliForth2/docs/manual.md

 </tr>
 <tr class="even">
 <td><p><code>evaluate</code></p></td>
 <td><p><em>ANS core</em> ( addr u — ) &quot;Execute a string&quot; <a href="https://forth-standard.org/standard/core/EVALUATE" class="uri">https://forth-standard.org/standard/core/EVALUATE</a> Set SOURCE-ID to -1, make addr u the input source, set &gt;IN to zero.
 After processing the line, revert to old input source.
 We use this to compile high-level Forth words and user-defined words during start up and cold boot.
-In contrast to ACCEPT, we need to, uh, accept more than 255 characters here, even though it’s a pain in 8-bit.</p></td>
+In contrast to ACCEPT, we need to, uh, accept more than 255 characters here, even though it’s a pain in the 8-bit.</p></td>
 </tr>
 <tr class="odd">
 <td><p><code>execute</code></p></td>